kaadmy/hecks/README.md

 ## Editing (byte)

-- Space: Clear active numerical input
+- Any non-digit key: Reset any active numerical digits which have not yet been written.

 ## Search